Hill Soaring Area Rottenstein – Steinfeld

 The hillside on the Rottenstein is interesting in particular because it is accessible via an asphalt road that runs right to the launch site, so you can start flying immediately.
 No further climb is needed and there are no waiting times.
 You can either take off from the road, or walk a few steps up the slope or down to the country meadow.
 Detailed directions are available from the Hotel.

-For flying in the Drau Valley a valid public liability insurance policy is required.
+For flying at Rottenstein you need a valid public liability insurance policy, the new EU certificate of compentency and a registration number for your rc aircrafts.
 Please complete this form and bring it with you: Registration form for RC aircraft pilots.

 What’s happening on the Rottenstein?